Trusted WordPress tutorials, when you need them most.

 Since the ‘Save draft’ and ‘Preview’ buttons are right next to the ‘Publish’ button in WordPress, you may press the ‘Publish’ button by accident.

-Accidental publishing can be a big problem because your posts can get shared and sent to email subscribers and readers before you get the chance to unpublish them.
+Accidental publishing can be a big problem because your posts can get shared and even sent to email subscribers and readers before you get the chance to unpublish them.

 If there are some minor errors, then you can just edit a post without unpublishing it on your WordPress website.